100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 Here are 100 terrific hikes from across the Adirondack Park outside of the High Peaks that offer hikers great rewards from stunning views and experiences in different terrains that showcase the vastness and diversity of the Adirondack landscape.
 Check out the 100 hikes detailed below that lead through great forests to mountains, waterfalls, bog and remote lakes.

 The online trail guides listed below include descriptions, trail directions, pictures, and maps that detail the hike and provide information about protecting the natural resources and wild areas of the public Forest Preserve and Adirondack Park and how to be prepared for a good hike by practicing “Leave No Trace” hiking etiquette.
-Go out and hike and enjoy many different mountains, ponds, waterfalls and bogs that are off the beaten track.
+Go out and hike and enjoy many different mountains, ponds, waterfalls and bogs that are off of the beaten track.

 Catamount Mountain Catamount Mountain is a very steep and challenging 1.9-mile hike to a large, wide open summit with 360-degree views.